My name is Shathiso and I am from Gaborone, the quiet and beautiful capital city of Botswana.

 Welcome to my running journey.
 I was probably at my fittest when I was studying psychology in the UK (2001 – 2005) where I had the flexibility to attend aerobics classes 5 days a week.
 But even then, running was something I didn’t even think of doing.

-However, when I returned home and started working, I got into a fitness “slump” where my only exercise was moving from my office desk to my lovely soft couch at home! 🙂 When I got married, things got even worse as we really lived it up and used any excuse to travel, go out for dinner or order take away!
+When I returned home, I got into a fitness “slump” where my only exercise was moving from my office desk to my lovely couch at home! 🙂 When I got married, things got even worse as we used any excuse to travel, go out for dinner or order take away!

 When I fell pregnant, I was already very unfit.
 So although I put on a lot of weight during both pregnancies (2012 and 2014), I cannot really blame my kids for that…

-Anyway, when I turned 36 in October 2016, I really wanted to stop procrastinating, to stop making excuses, and to just get fit.
-A few days before my birthday I dusted off (literally!) my old treadmill and hopped on!
+When I turned 36 in October 2016, I really wanted to stop procrastinating, to stop making excuses, and to just get fit.
+A few days before my birthday I dusted off my old treadmill and hopped on!
 I could only do 1 minute of jogging before having to walk but immediately signed up for three races between October and November 2016.